KoaichGet Koaich →

 § 1

-• L2 (vault tier) · Each vault has its own symmetric key, wrapped to each member's device public key.
+• Vault key · Each vault has its own symmetric key, wrapped individually to each member's device public key.
 Adding a member generates a new wrapped copy.
+Removing a member triggers a key rotation; the removed device's wrapped copy no longer decrypts new content.

-• L3 (per-object tier) · Each message and document gets its own key, or derives from the MLS epoch key for groups.
+• Per-object key · Each message and document gets its own key.
+Group messages derive a per-message key from the group key; collaborative vault documents derive from the MLS epoch key (RFC 9420).
 Files have a per-file symmetric key, wrapped into the message envelope.

 Leak one device's key, you compromise that one device.
 Leak one vault's key, you compromise one vault.
 There is no key that compromises Koaich.